joeyouss/joeyouss/README.md

 ## About Me
-Hi, I am Joe !
+Hi, I am Jyoti Bisht, aka Jo !
-- 🔭 I am a rising senior with majors in Computer Science from India!.
+- 🔭 I completed my Bachelor of Technology (BTech) in 2022 from Dehradun, India.
-- 🌱 I am currently an MLH fellow - working on HOWDOI (an open-source python-based CLI tool which answeres your queries in the command line itself.)
+- 📍 I am a proud to be working at Appwrite as a Community Support Engineer.
+[Join our community](https://appwrite.io/community) or apply to our [careers page](https://appwrite.io/company/careers) to be a part of a dynamic remote-friendly team:
+- 🌱 In the past, I have been an MLH fellow in Summer of 2021 and currently am a Pod Leader.
-- 👩‍💻 I find my technical interests in Problem Solving, Full-stack development,Technical writing, Machine Learning and open source !.
+- 👩‍💻 I find my technical interests in Problem Solving,Technical writing, and open source !.
-- 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.
+- 👍 Recently, I was an in-person attendee at KubeCon EU 2022.
+- 📈 I worked with Jina AI for 1.3 years as a DevRel Specialist and have worked with 36+ communities in this duration.
+My passion for making tech communities better by empowering them through education and mentorship has been the driving force of my involvement in Developer Advocacy and open source.
-- 🖋️ I am an artist and I love everything that is drawn by hand or digitally !
+- 🖋️ Fun-fact: I am an artist and I love everything that is drawn by hand or digitally.

 ## Experience

+ - Currently at Appwrite, working as a Community Support Engineer since Nov 2022.
+ - Jina AI DevRel: I worked with Jina AI from Aug 2021 to Oct 2022 where I built external connections with growing communities in tech.
+Not only this, If you have ever received Jina AI swags (Especially in India), chances are high that it was sent by me!
  - [MLH Open Source Fellow @MLH](https://fellowship.mlh.io/)! - Got selected as one of the 100 fellows in MLH for summer cohort to contribute to python-oriented open source tracks.
-Currently, contributing to [howdoi](https://github.com/gleitz/howdoi) wherein the changes made were released as new [howdoi version](https://pypi.org/project/howdoi/)!
- - Started contributing to [Mapillary](https://github.com/facebookexternal/mapillary-python-sdk), a project under Facebook reality Labs with [issue #40](https://github.com/facebookincubator/mapillary-python-sdk/issues/40)
-  - Recently, I won the MLH orientation hackathon with my team with my project the [FellowBot](https://devpost.com/software/fellowbot).
+ - MLH pod leader - I worked with MLH as a pod leader for Summer 2022 and am currrently working for Fall 2022.
  -  Codess.Cafe mentor for open source track.
+Codess.cafe is an pro-bono mentorship program for young women in tech and with the completion of its third cohort this year, we have impacted over 700+ women in tech.
  - [Girlscript Education outreach Program Mentor](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_thankyou-people-mentoring-activity-6768905121893093376-WAwz) - Taught Javascript to 700+ passionate indivisuals from different spheres of life.
 It was an amazing experience.
  - [Codeflow.org Speaker](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_codeflow-bootcamp-dsa-activity-6806528373775572992-tCR_) - A vibrant community hosting DSA camps for beginners wherein I gave a talk for the purpose of teching bit manipulation and mathematics to learners.
  - [WWCD mentee](https://www.linkedin.com/posts/jyoti-bisht-9299181b1_this-post-comes-really-late-but-is-important-activity-6806639097973743616-tUjP) - Worked under Women Who Code Delhi mentorship program for a span of 3 months and worked on improving my technical and behavioural knowledge.